a-k-14/time_keeper/README.md

 ## 🧠 Why It Was Built

-Time Keeper was born out of a need for a **lightweight, no-login time tracker** that respects privacy and avoids bloat.
+Time Keeper was born out of a need for a **lightweight, bloat free, no-login time tracker**.

-There are plenty of powerful tools out there, but sometimes you just want to **track work and move on** — that's where this app shines.
+There are plenty of powerful tools out there, but sometimes you just want to **track work and move on** - that's where this app shines.

 ---